 Home Equity Lines Of Credit

 Home equity lines of credit (HELOCs) are lines of credit that, like home equity loans, are secured by the borrower’s equity in their home.
-This type of loan can be used for home improvement projects, your child’s college tuition or even a vacation, and you can repeatedly use the line and pay off the balance as needed over the course of your loan’s lifetime.
+This type of loan can be used for almost anything within reason, and you can repeatedly use the line and pay off the balance as needed over your loan’s lifetime.

 Secured Credit Cards

-Secured credit cards differ slightly from traditional credit cards in that the borrower has to provide a cash deposit as collateral when they apply.
-If the borrower fails to pay off their secured credit card on time, money can be drawn from that cash deposit to cover the deficit on the bill.
+Secured credit cards differ slightly from traditional credit cards in that the borrower must provide a cash deposit as collateral when they apply.
+If the borrower fails to pay off their secured credit card on time, the credit card company can draw money from that cash deposit to cover the deficit on the bill.

-As one might expect, funds for auto loans are secured by using the automobile itself as collateral for the lender.
-If the borrower fails to make their car payments, their car can be repossessed.
+Just as you might expect, funds for auto loans are secured by the lender using the vehicle itself as collateral.
+If the borrower fails to make their car payments, the lender can repossess the car.

 Pros And Cons Of Secured Loans

-Secured loans can be a great option for those who possess assets that would be suitable for use as collateral, and who feel confident in their ability to consistently make payments on their loan to avoid losing those assets.
+A secured loan can be a great option for those who possess assets that can serve as collateral, and who feel confident in their ability to consistently make payments on their loan to avoid losing those assets.

-This type of loan typically offers lower interest rates, and can be easier to get approved for as opposed to unsecured loans, since you’re providing additional protections for the lender by putting up collateral.
+This type of loan typically offers a lower interest rate and looser credit requirements.
+Getting approved for a secured loan can be easier than getting approved for an unsecured loan, since your collateral provides additional protections for the lender.

-The biggest risk accompanying secured loans is that, if you fail to consistently make payments on the schedule laid out in the terms of your loan agreement, you can lose whatever valuable collateral assets you used to back the loan.
+The biggest risk accompanying a secured loan is this: If you fail to consistently make payments according to the schedule laid out in the terms of your loan’s promissory note, you can lose the valuable collateral asset or assets you used to back the loan.

-Secured loans are also more limited than unsecured loan types like personal loans and credit cards, as the money tends to be approved for specific purposes connected to your chosen collateral.
+Secured loans are also more limited than unsecured loan types like personal loans and credit cards, in that the money tends to be approved for specific purposes connected to the collateral of your choosing.

-Whether or not a secured loan is the best fit for your needs ultimately depends on what you plan to use the loan money for.
-Having to put up collateral to appease your lender is a big ask, and in many instances, choosing to apply for a personal loan and avoiding the need for collateral altogether might be in your best financial interest in the long term.
+Whether a secured loan is the best fit for your needs largely depends on how you plan to use the money and your financial situation.
+Being required to put up collateral to appease your lender is no small ask, and in many instances, applying for an unsecured personal loan and avoiding the need for collateral altogether will be in the borrower’s best financial interest for the long term.

 Ready to explore your financing options?
-Talk to a Loan Expert and consider applying for a personal loan with Rocket LoansⓇ today!
+Talk with a Loan Expert and get the personal loan process started today with Rocket Loans℠.

 What Type Of Loan Do I Need?